-Understanding The Basics Of Zone & Man Coverage In Football
+How To Install Zone Coverage & Man Coverage In Football

-Zone coverage is when defensive players cover a zone or area of the field to protect against the pass.
-Man coverage is when a defensive player lines up in front of a wide receiver and mirrors their every move.
+Zone coverage is when defensive players cover a zone or area of the field to protect against the offense’s passing attack.
+Man coverage is when a defensive player lines up in front of a wide receiver and mirrors their every move, covering them across the entire field.

 Let’s learn the different types of zone coverage and how coaches implement them to stop passing offenses.